Comparison Between Selenium 3 vs Selenium 4: Key Variances Uncovered

 5. Should I upgrade to Selenium 4 if I am presently using Selenium 3?

-There are numerous new features in Selenium 4, and upgrading is a good option.
-Selenium 4 can be used by both new and existing automation projects since it supports more browsers, has more advanced features, and has a more streamlined test environment all without it not functioning with the previous versions.
+There are several new features in Selenium 4, and upgrading is quite a good option.
+You can use Selenium 4 for both fresh and old automation projects as further browsers are supported and have more advanced features and a more streamlined test environment without it contradicting the previous version.

 6. What types of applications can you automate with Selenium?